Backing Up TrueNAS

 Go to Data Protection, and click Add on the Replication Tasks widget to open the Replication Task Wizard configuration screen.

-Select both the Source Location and Destination Location using the dropdown list options.
-You can back up your data on the same system or a different system.
-If you select A different system you must have an SSH connection.
+Select the Source Location and Destination Location using the dropdown list options.
+You can back up your data on the same or a different system.
+If selecting A different system, you must have an SSH connection to that system.
 Have your destination and source information ready.

 Set the Source and Destination paths, either enter the full path to the data you want to back up or click on the caret to the left of mnt and at the pool and dataset levels to expand the options.
 Click on the dataset or directory to narrow the backup down to that level.